Argentina–United States relations: Trade

 Argentina itself is a relatively minor trade partner for the United States, its imports from the U.S. of $9.9 billion making up 0.7% of total U.S. exports and its exports to the U.S. of $4.5 billion only 0.2% of U.S. imports; Argentina however is among the few nations with which the United States routinely maintains significant merchandise trade surpluses, and the $5.4 billion surplus with Argentina in 2011 was the tenth-largest for the U.S. in the world.

 U.S. investment in Argentina is concentrated in the energy, manufacturing, information technology, and financial sectors.
 US-based firms comprised nearly 1/3 of the 100 most respected companies in Argentina published annually by Argentina's largest newspaper, Clarín.

 Travel and tourism

-Available data from the International Trade Aministration:
+Available data from the International Trade Administration: